trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 * ``launcher.log``:
   This log is created by the launcher and is connected to the stdout and stderr streams of the server.
-It will contain a few log messages that occur while the server logging is being initialized and any errors or diagnostics produced by the JVM.
+It contains a few log messages that occur while the server logging is being initialized, and any errors or diagnostics produced by the JVM.

 * ``server.log``:
   This is the main log file used by Presto.
-It will typically contain the relevant information if the server fails during initialization.
+It typically contains the relevant information if the server fails during initialization.
   It is automatically rotated and compressed.